tanvirsandhu/MicroChip-PIC32-C/ToasterOven/README.md

 In this program, the user can use the controller kit as a toaster oven using an implementation of Finite State Machines.

-On startup, the user picks between three modes:
+On startup, the user picks between three modes, and depending on the modes, certain variables will be able to be adjusted by the user using the buttons and pressing them for a certain duration of time.
+The three modes are:

   -Bake mode: Both temperature and time are configurable, with temperature  defaulting to 350 degrees F and time to 0:01.
 Switching between temp and
     time  can  be  done  by  holding  BTN3  for  >  1s  (defined  as  LONG_PRESS).
 Whichever  is  selected  has  an  indicator  beside  its  label  and         both  top  and  bottom heating elements are visibly on when cooking in bake mode.